pharath/pharath.github.io/_posts/2026-03-06-lecture-notes-web3-blockchain3.md

 But what is the use of it if someone has like two multiple accounts, multiple money's there, one has to manually add accounts there to get.

-It's just that you just need to do it because you only need to transfer your master private key, you are not transferring the other, you write about my private key, you only move that one from one wallet to the other,
+prof: It's just that you just need to do it because you only need to transfer your **master private key**, you are not transferring the other, you write about my private key, you only move that one from one wallet to the other,